Slopes of $F$-isocrystals over abelian varieties: Introduction

 \subsection{Acknowledgements}

-I am grateful to Tomoyuki Abe, Gregorio Baldi, Hélène Esnault, Chris Lazda, and Fabio Tonini for many enlightening discussions.
-I would also like to thank Adrian Langer for his suggestion to apply Proposition \ref{i-comm-fund-group:p} to Albanese varieties, which led to Proposition \ref{i-alb:p}.
-Finally, I thank the organisers of the workshop “$F$-isocrystals and families of algebraic varieties” at the IMPAN, in Warsaw, for the interest shown in the results of this article.
+I am grateful to Tomoyuki Abe, Gregorio Baldi, Hélène Esnault, Chris Lazda, Ambrus Pál, and Fabio Tonini for many enlightening discussions.
+I would also like to thank Adrian Langer for his suggestion to apply Proposition \ref{i-comm-fund-group:p} to Albanese varieties, which led to Theorem \ref{i-alb:t}.
+I thank the organisers and the participants of the workshop “$F$-isocrystals and families of algebraic varieties” at the IMPAN, in Warsaw, for the interest shown in the results of this article.
+Finally, I thank the anonymous referee for all the comments and corrections which improved the article.

 \spa

 The author was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689) and by the Max-Planck Institute for Mathematics.